 When you’re writing, it’s easy to introduce bias and your own personal opinion.
 You need to do all you can to avoid that.
 Western academic audiences value neutral, impartial reflection.

-Remember, the PhD is largely scientific exercise.
+Remember, the PhD is largely a scientific exercise.
 You are required to reach conclusions objectively and on the basis of logical analysis.
 If you aren’t neutral when you discuss your research design, for example, you’ll end up with a project that has built-in bias.
 That won’t go down well with your examiners.
 Nor will a misrepresentation of your findings because you’ve introduced personal bias and introduced value judgements.

 Sure, you might think that it’s impossible to completely distance yourself from your research.
 But that’s not the point.
 The issue here is that you need to see things for what they are.
 Don’t judge your findings because of a personal preconception.
 Use a scientific, rational approach instead.
 Don’t choose a method because you love it.
 Choose it because it’s the most appropriate for your aims.
 Don’t discredit a finding because it conflicts with a personal belief.